BrianPugh/tamp/README.rst

 Tamp
 ====

-Tamp is a low-memory, micropython-optimized, DEFLATE-inspired lossless compression library.
+Tamp is a low-memory, DEFLATE-inspired lossless compression library.

 Features
 ========